doubleirish/OSCON_2015/README.md

     *   ### Vulnerability management for open software development - Jeremy Stanley (OpenStack Foundation)

         The vulnerability management team for the OpenStack project handles hundreds of incoming reports of potential security vulnerabilities, and publishes dozens of advisories every year.
 Find out how we reconcile vulnerability reporting with our public design and open community development ideals, and learn about the free tooling and published processes we employ to make it easier.

+        > Conor - some best practices for security vulnerability reporting and processing with opensource code

     *   00:39:50 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)